cdapio/cdap/docs/developer-guide/source/examples/sparkKMeans.rst

         // This exception is thrown by ObjectStore if its parameter type cannot be
         // (de)serialized (for example, if it is an interface and not a class, then there is
         // no auto-magic way deserialize an object.)
 In this case that will not happen
-        // because String is an actual classes. throw new RuntimeException(e);
+        // because String is an actual class. throw new RuntimeException(e);
       }
     }